Skip to main content

 Whilst there are other power requirements, including hot water and appliances, the effect of removing the power demand to heat and cool remains significant.

-Before we talk figures, it is important to set the scene about a household’s energy usage as this varies significantly between families.
+When comparing power usage, it is important to set the scene about a household’s energy usage as this varies significantly between families.

-- We have an outdoor spa that runs throughout the year;
+• We have an outdoor spa that runs throughout the year;

-- Three teenage kids who love their hot showers (arguably not a bad thing);
+• Three teenage kids who love their hot showers (arguably not a bad thing);

 In dollar terms, what are we talking?

-We are thrilled that our bill is about a ¼ of many of our peers not living in a home built to passive house principles.
+• Significantly lower than many of our peers not living in a home built to passive house principles with similar family power demands.

 What’s the cost of running a heat recovery ventilation system?